 Are you thinking about becoming a personal trainer or studying for your exam now?
+Need some insider on the NASM test questions and textbook?
 Here are 9 tips to help you pass the NASM personal training exam on the first try.

 For those of you who haven’t been following along, I became a NASM certified personal trainer in November 2017.